distributorofpain/epg/README.md

 1. My current provider formats the channels a certain way, so you may need to edit the script to change the channel string or just set it to allow for anything.
 2. Change the Input file path to point to the m3u file you are downloading from your provider ( channel list )
 3. Change the Output file path at the top to point to your docker container files path, if you use ubuntu and snap, you dont have to change it
+4. There is a part near the top to set your timezone.
+5. There is prerequiste at the top for the timezone setting, make sure to install it on your machine first or the script may error.

 I recommend creating a basic bash script to download the providers m3u file and then run this script.
 You can then run the bash script via crontab a few times a day to ensure event channels get updated.